Innovations. Breakthroughs. Discoveries.

 In addition, the electrical and computer engineering curriculum has developed into emerging technology fields such as energy (power electronics, solar cells, smart grid), environment (sensors and sensor networks for environmental protection), and bioelectronics and biophotonics.
 A background in ECE fundamentals is provided by course work in linear systems, electronic devices and circuits, digital signal processing, and communications engineering, logic design, computer architecture, computer graphics and vision, robotics, and virtual reality technology, etc. In addition, students have considerable freedom to choose elective courses in the other sciences, engineering and humanity areas.

 Our award-winning faculty includes members of the National Academy of Sciences and the National Academy of Engineering.
-Our advisory board includes leaders at companies including AT&T Labs Research, General Dynamics, Hewlett-Packard, IBM, Qualcomm and Siemens, insuring the department’s strong ties to industry and cutting-edge research.
+Our advisory board includes leaders at companies including Siemens, L3Harris, Russelectric (a Siemens Business), IBM Research, Qualcomm, CDW, Two Sigma Investments, Protiviti, AT&T, and Verizon Wireless ensuring the department’s strong ties to industry and cutting-edge research.

-Students who participate in the Co-op Program earn academic credit and a salary but, more importantly, gain valuable technical and business experience and make valuable networking connections at companies that have included Bayer, Boston Scientific and Honeywell, among others.
-Many students also do summer internships at leading technology companies including Intel, Johnson & Johnson, Motorola and Verizon Wireless.
+Students who participate in the Co-op Program earn academic credit and a salary but, more importantly, gain valuable technical and business experience and make valuable networking connections at companies that have included Blackrock, among others.
+Many students also do summer internships at leading technology companies including Siemens, L3Harris, Johnson & Johnson, and Verizon Wireless.
 Many of these students are offered full-time positions after graduation.